1926 United States gubernatorial elections

-United States gubernatorial elections were held in 1926, in 33 states, concurrent with the House and Senate elections, on November 2, 1926 (October 5 in Arkansas, and September 13 in Maine).
+United States gubernatorial elections were held in 1926, in 33 states, concurrent with the House and Senate elections, on November 2, 1926.
+Elections took place on October 5 in Arkansas, and September 13 in Maine.

 In South Carolina, the governor was elected to a four-year term for the first time, instead of a two-year term.
 In Maryland, the election was held in an even-numbered year for the first time, having previously been held in the odd numbered year preceding the United States presidential election year.